 The MAD, or Museum of Art & Design, is a private owned museum.
 I had never heard of it until last year I was invited on a business dinner there.
 It’s really interesting!
 You can browse the museum with modern art and various designs before or after dinner.
 The dishes are a very nice mixture of Asian and Western cuisine with a bit of fusion on top.
 It’s located at 10 Tanglin Road which is about 100 meters after the end of Orchard Road.
 If I will return to this place again this year?
 Maybe, but probably not as I will have only 2 nights in Singapore this year.
 But, who knows, maybe the next next time!

-Do you now any great restaurants in Singapore or do you have questions?
+Did you visit Singapore too or do you have questions?
 Please leave a comment at the bottom of the page.
 Love to hear from you!